awsdocs/aws-doc-sdk-examples/javav2/usecases/Creating_serverless_aurora_app/Readme.md

 A user can perform these tasks in the AWS Tracker application:

-+ Enter an item into the system
++ Enter an item into the system.
-+ View all active items
++ View all active items.
-+ View archived items that are complete
++ View archived items that are complete.
-+ Modify active items
++ Modify active items.
-+ Send a report to an email recipient
++ Send a report to an email recipient.

 The following figure shows the new item section.